 Secondly, creating blog posts in terms of these concentric circles helped me find an audience to serve locally first.
 I met many local parents who have asked for lists and tips that become blog posts.
 These are topics I can rank #1 for but I never would have thought to write like “Best DC Area Carousels!”

-Develop an SEO – search engine optimization – strategy right from the start.
+Develop an SEO – search engine optimization – strategy right from the start, says Kris Morton from My Michigan Travel.
 It’s a lot easier to build it into your website from the beginning than it is to go back and try to rewrite posts, restructure your categories, and make other changes to bring invaluable search engine traffic.

 SEO Resource: Use Keysearch.
 It’s just $17 a month and offers lots of great reports and features.
 I am an affiliate, which means you can get an extra 20% off using the code KSDISC when you sign up.